 - Pre-heat oven to 350 degrees fahrenheit and line a cookie sheet with parchment paper.

 - Mix the batter.
-Add all ingredients except for the chocolate chips & candies to a large mixing bowl.
-Mix together with a fork until a thick batter forms and all ingredients are fully incorporated.
+Add all ingredients except for the chocolate chips and candies to a large mixing bowl.
+Mix together with a fork until a thick batter forms, and all ingredients are fully incorporated.
 Note: the batter will resemble traditional cookie dough, but may be a touch stickier depending on the type of protein powder you are using.

 - Add ins.
-Fold in choc chips and candies.
+Fold in chocolate chips and candies.
+Careful to not smash the candies while folding in.

 - Scoop the dough.
 Using a cookie scoop, scoop the dough onto the prepared baking sheet.
 Press the scoop down gently with your palm or the back of the ice cream scoop to form a cookie shape as they will not spread as much as traditional cookies while baking, so this will help them out.